d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ## Basic Probability Theory

 Say that we cast a die and want to know what the chance is of seeing a $1$ rather than another digit.
-If the die is fair, all six outcomes $\mathcal{X} = \{1, \ldots, 6\}$ are equally likely to occur, and thus we would see a $1$ in $1$ out of $6$ cases.
+If the die is fair, all the $6$ outcomes $\mathcal{X} = \{1, \ldots, 6\}$ are equally likely to occur, and thus we would see a $1$ in $1$ out of $6$ cases.
 Formally we state that $1$ occurs with probability $\frac{1}{6}$.

 For a real die that we receive from a factory, we might not know those proportions and we would need to check whether it is tainted.
 The only way to investigate the die is by casting it many times and recording the outcomes.
-For each cast of the die, we will observe a value $\{1, 2, \ldots, 6\}$.
+For each cast of the die, we will observe a value in $\{1, \ldots, 6\}$.
 Given these outcomes, we want to investigate the probability of observing each outcome.

 One natural approach for each value is to take the individual count for that value and to divide it by the total number of tosses.
 This gives us an *estimate* of the probability of a given event.
-The law of large numbers tell us that as the number of tosses grows this estimate will draw closer and closer to the true underlying probability.
+The *law of large numbers* tell us that as the number of tosses grows this estimate will draw closer and closer to the true underlying probability.
 Before going into the details of what is going here, let us try it out.

-To start, let us import the necessary packages:
+To start, let us import the necessary packages.

 ```{.python .input  n=13}
 %matplotlib inline